-6.59.6.68.
-The operating organization should establish a procedure to ensure that all permanent and temporary modifications are properly identified, specified, screened, designed, evaluated, authorized, implemented and recorded.
-This procedure should ensure that the plant's design basis is maintained, limits and conditions are observed, design requirements and, applicable codes and standards are met.
+6.72.
+The operating organization should establish a procedure to ensure the proper design, review, control and implementation of all permanent and temporary modifications.
+This procedure should ensure that the plant's design basis is maintained, limits and conditions are observed, and applicable codes and standards are met.
 A record of the review shall be made available to the regulatory body.
 The operating organization maintains responsibility for safety implications of the modification and for obtaining the appropriate review and approval by the regulatory body if required.

-6.60.6.69.
+6.73.
 Requests for modification should be evaluated on the basis of their impact on plant safety and reliability, plant operation and performance, personnel safety and the fulfilment of regulatory requirements.
 Considerations should include the need for training upgrades and associated hardware.

-6.70.
-Before commissioning of the modification affected plant personnel should be trained appropriately and all relevant design and operational documents and computer softwareprograms shall be revised and updated.
-Detailed guidance on the establishment and implementation of the plant modification programme can be found in Ref.[3].
+6.74.
+Detailed guidance on the establishment and implementation of the plant modification programme can be found in Ref.
+[3].